TheRealNin/ns2-rebirth/rebirth.md

 Welcome to Rebirth, an overhaul of NS2.
 Please send feedback using the button on the bottom of this window.
 ## Latest Changes

-### March 24
-* Hades device cost reduced to 5 (from 10)
-* Robotics Factory cost reduced to 5 (from 10).
-ARC Factory increased to 10 (from 5).
-* Fade teleport energy cost increased to 17% (from 14%).
-* Hydra damage increased from 2 damage per hit to 3.
-* Major bot code upgrades for skulks and lerks
-* Fixed some bugs to do with bot view angles jerking around
-* Outlines added to marine vision for powernodes
-* Alien vision and outlines changed to red (from orange).
-This should make it easier to pick out enemies.
-* Fixed some bugs with auto-evolve

 ## Rebirth Mod Summary
 * Each commander may choose their teams race (Marine or Alien)
 * All friendly structures, players, and equipment have a blue outline.
 Enemies have no outlines.